Pedro Zape

-Pedro Antonio Zape (born June 3, 1949) is a former Colombian football goalkeeper who currently works as a goalkeeping coach.
+Pedro Antonio Zape Jordán (born June 3, 1949) is a former Colombian football goalkeeper who currently works as a goalkeeping coach.

 Club career

 Zape is considered to be one of the most important players in the history of Deportivo Cali.
 He was a member of three championship winning squads in 1969, 1970 and 1974.

 International career

 Zape played 47 times for the Colombia national team between 1972 and 1985.
 He played in three editions of the Copa América, including the 1975 tournament when Colombia finished as runners-up.
 He also played in Copa América 1979 and Copa América 1983.